wultra/powerauth-server/docs/Installing-Bouncy-Castle.md

 </subsystem>
 ```

-Note that when Wildfly's Bouncy Castle module is used, Bouncy Castle should not be present in the `lib/ext` folder of the Java runtime, otherwise the following error can occur: `key spec not recognized` due to clash of Bouncy Castle libraries.
+Note that when Bouncy Castle module for JBoss / Wildfly is used, Bouncy Castle should not be present in the `lib/ext` folder of the Java runtime, otherwise the following error can occur: `key spec not recognized` due to clash of Bouncy Castle libraries.

 ### Testing the Installation